gilesbowkett/archaeopteryx/readme.md

+# Archaeopteryx

+## Caveats

+I wrote this library years ago, and have since rewritten it twice, in [CoffeeScript](http://gilesbowkett.blogspot.com/2013/11/new-ebook-hacking-music-and-midi-and.html) and [Clojure](https://github.com/gilesbowkett/arx).

+The code's quite a mess, and I definitely prefer Clojure (with Overtone) for music hacking today.

+But if you want to play with this, by all means, jump in.
+The `midi_files` branch is actually more up-to-date than `master`.
+Sorry about that.
+The wiki's full of links to more detail, so that should be useful.
+The rhythms in this library's demo file still sound better than the rhythms in any of the subsequent rewrites.

+# Original Readme

 Alpha!
 Not release-ready!
 Here be dragonnes! etc.

 Archaeopteryx is a MIDI system for Ruby.
-Archaeopteryx uses MIDIator for MIDI Out and recommends rbcoremidi for MIDI In.
+Archaeopteryx uses `MIDIator` for MIDI Out and recommends `rbcoremidi` for MIDI In.

 Archaeopteryx is a collection of hacks, some living on their own branches, many of them ugly.
 The best-known is a probabilistic step sequencer.
 Other Archaeopteryx hacks tour the circle of fifths and the circle of fourths, do extremely simplistic randomized pseudo-arpeggios, handle chord progressions of the I-IV-V and V-I varieties, synch the probabilistic step sequencer to MP3 playback, automate Ableton Live to create random, brainless "DJ mixes," and crossfade between existing MP3 tracks.